andreasthoelke/dotvim/help.md

 :!touch %newFile  .. :!mkdir %newfolder g;          - to get :!  in the vim command panel.
 T           - expands a the folder under the cursor.
+:vs ~/Doc.. - then use <c-i> to expand path
+I           - edit divish buffer to execute shell commands with path

+Dirvish settings and custom maps: ~/.vim/plugin/file-manage.vim#/augroup%20dirvish_config

 ### Ranger-like setup
 "Win navigate right to left and use 'p'"